 The new space object tracking site will give satellite operators a clearer picture of the debris that could damage their networks, and how they can avoid potential collisions.
 That data will then be quickly and accurately delivered to customers allowing them to manoeuvre satellites and prevent collisions.

-The test facility is used for early validation of hardware, firmware and software that will enable the Space Fence system to detect, track, and catalog orbital objects that facilitates the prediction and prevention of collisions in space.
-The test site will also provide early lessons learned on installation of the S-band ground-based radar, support maintenance training and allow engineers to test verification procedures
+A cornerstone of Lockheed Martin’s risk-reduction effort has been to stand up an integration test bed in Moorestown, New Jersey.
+There, Lockheed Martin built a small piece of the large array that is on Kwajalein.
+The test bed provided a place to conduct early integration and testing of Space Fence’s hardware, software, and firmware that will enable the Space Fence system to detect, track, and catalog orbital objects that facilitates the prediction and prevention of collisions in space.
+The facility has its own 10-megawatt power plant.
+The test site will also provide early lessons learned on installation of the S-band ground-based radar, support maintenance training and allow engineers to test verification procedures.

 General Dynamics (GD) SATCOM Technologies has completed the construction of a 7,000ft² radar array structure for the US Air Force’s (USAF) Space Fence programme.
 The 12m-tall structure has been designed to withstand earthquakes, hurricane force winds and extremes in temperature and humidity.
 General Dynamics Mission Systems vice-president and general manager Mike DiBiase said: “The ground-based receive array is an elegant merger of a huge physical structure built with the precision of a complex scientific or medical instrument.